Skip to main content

 Know your risk factors.

-Here are the most common risk factors for skin cancer:
+Here are some common factors that may increase the risk of developing skin cancer:

-• Excessive exposure to sun or tanning beds
+• Excessive sun exposure or use of tanning beds

 • History of precancerous skin lesions